MulFeRL: Enhancing Reinforcement Learning with Verbal Feedback in a Multi-turn Loop: Additional Experiments

 The complete ablation results are reported in Table~\ref{tab:ablation_full}.
 The conclusions are consistent with the main experiments.
 Performance degrades across all ablations, indicating that each component contributes materially to MulFeRL.
 Disabling multi-turn regeneration yields the largest drop, consistent with the observation that single-turn scalar rewards provide a weak learning signal on failed samples.
-Removing the cross-turn DPO objective while keeping regeneration also leads to a clear decline, suggesting that regeneration alone does not reliably convert feedback-induced improvements into a stable training signal: when feedback is effective, the regenerated group often becomes uniformly correct, making within-turn contrast signals sparse, and a cross-turn preference constraint helps consolidate the improvement direction.
-Finally, ablating feedback injection consistently hurts performance, implying that structured injection conditions the model’s reasoning on feedback more faithfully than plain prompting, improving feedback utilization and stabilizing training.
+Removing the FCO branch while keeping regeneration also leads to a clear decline, suggesting that regeneration alone does not reliably convert feedback-induced solved-state transitions into a stable training signal: when feedback moves an all-failed group to an all-solved group, within-state GRPO has no reward contrast, and cross-state FCO is needed to consolidate the improvement direction.
+Finally, ablating feedback injection consistently hurts performance, implying that structured injection conditions the model's reasoning on feedback more faithfully than plain prompting, improving feedback utilization and stabilizing training.
 We omit Qwen2.5-7B-Base as a simulator because, without instruction tuning, it frequently violates the required output schema, making feedback extraction difficult.